Older brother and mother play with younger sibling

 This time together also allows them to ask questions, which can demystify talking about finances and allow for more open communication.
 You know that they are learning when they are curious about what the family is doing with their money.
 Your willingness to discuss the family’s finances and budget can save your children and grandchildren from learning some painful money lessons when they are older.

 Like board games, there are age-appropriate books on money to read together.
-And who knows, you may learn a new thought or two to add to your personal finance thought processes.
+And who knows, you may learn a new thing or two to add to your personal finance skills.

 Learning how to save